From preventing the risk of sunburn and skin cancer to slowing down the signs of aging, the importance of wearing sunscreen can’t be overstated.

 This means that you can only bring sunscreen in a container that does not exceed 3.4oz/100ml in your carry on bags.

-Does the Type of Sunscreen You Want to Bring Matter?
+The Type of Sunscreen You Want to Bring Matters

 You might be wondering if the type of sunscreen you bring on a plane matters.